thumper/thumper.github.io/_posts/2019-08-20-advice-to-a-young-engineer.md

 5. influencing the roadmap of the company
 6. influencing the industry

-The first couple of levels are all about coding and running bigger projects, but at some point you need to scale back on coding and instead start "influencing".
+The first couple of levels are all about coding and running bigger projects. but at some point you need to scale back on coding and instead start "influencing".
+At first, this starts with communicating about your projects.
+Most engineers resist this as being "advertising", but well done communication is so much more.
+It is about explaining the problem you are solving, and why it is important to the company.
+It is about keeping to the right level of detail for your audience, and collecting feedback.

+Good written communication starts conversations.

-This can be planting the seeds for projects with engineers, recognizing broader problems, or convincing managers to allocate engineers to an idea.
+Advanced influencing can be planting the seeds for projects with engineers, recognizing broader problems, or convincing managers to allocate engineers to an idea.

 Suggestions for further reading:
 * [RISE: 3 Practical Steps for Advancing Your Career](https://smile.amazon.com/Rise-Practical-Advancing-Career-Standing/dp/1607742608/)